Lilianada/Lilianada/README.md

 I am proficient in utilizing cutting-edge technologies such as React.js, and Next.js for web development.
 In addition to my core skills, my proficiency extends to HTML5, CSS3, Tailwind, JavaScript, Node.js, Express.js and other associated tools.

 With over three years of hands-on experience, I have developed and shipped innovative products to clients worldwide, ranging from startups to established corporations.
-I am furthering my expertise as the Lead Frontend Engineer with Supreme Marketing Limited, where I continue to enhance and refine my user interface design and development skills.
-I am also volunteering at She Code Africa as the Technical Lead of the frontend community where I manage the activities of the frontend community and implement strategies like the Pair Learning Program with over 200 participants to enhance community interaction and inclusivity.
+I am currently working at Building Bloques Creative Studio where I wear the hat of Product Manager.
+I am also volunteering at She Code Africa as the Technical Lead of the Frontend Channel where I manage the activities of the frontend channel and implement strategies like the Pair Learning Program with over 60+ participants to enhance community interaction and inclusivity.

 Looking forward to connecting with professionals and organizations passionate about transforming user experiences through state-of-the-art web and mobile solutions.